 Writer & Director: Heather Graham

-This movie didn’t seem to know if it wanted to be a satire about Hollywood’s sexism or an earnest movie about three women trying to find love.
+This movie was a mess.
+It didn’t seem to know if it wanted to be a satire about Hollywood’s sexism or an earnest movie about three women trying to find love.
 The sincere, earnest parts were actually good and I liked the dynamic between the three actresses.
 They seemed like they were enjoying themselves and I felt like Graham gave them room to improvise.
 I can’t say I recommend it, but its heart was in the right place and it’s free on Hulu, so why not give it a try?

 Director: Nisha Ganatra